garrandall/popular-music-data/tracks/the-itch-vitamin-c.md

 I feel the itch again
 I feel the itch

-i-i-itch, i-i-i-i-itch (ahh)
+i-i-itch, i-i-i-i-itch (ah)
-i-i-itch (ahh), i-i-i-i-itch
+i-i-itch (ah), i-i-i-i-itch

 Don't want to hurt you (hurt you baby)
 You can hurt me, but you can't really hold me what I do, it's crazy
 Don't wanna be cold, but I'm out of control
-Ahhhhh ooh - ay ay ay that's true
+Ah oh- ay ay ay that's true
-Ahhhhh ooh - wish I could, but I can't be good
+Ah oh- wish I could, but I can't be good

 I'm feeling the itch again
 I need to get tricked again